Rankin's

-Rankin's was a department store at 117 W. Fourth Street at Sycamore in downtown Santa Ana, California.
+Rankin's was a department store at 117 West Fourth Street at Sycamore in downtown Santa Ana, California.
 The Rankin Building is listed on the National Register of Historic Places on its own and also as a contributing property of the Downtown Santa Ana Historic Districts.

 The store had its origins as the Rankin Dry Goods company, founded in 1894.
 Mr. J. H. Rankin of Bloomfield, Indiana, together with T. D. Huff & Sons opened up the dry goods store on the site of Swanner's Grocery Store.
 The store was enlarged three times before moving into the 30000 sqft, three-story space at Fourth and Sycamore in 1917.

 Locations

-In 1956, Rankin's announced plans to open a branch in Orange County Plaza at Chapman and Brookhurst in Garden Grove, now site of The Promenade at Garden Grove.
+In 1956, Rankin's announced plans to open a branch in Orange County Plaza at Chapman Avenue and Brookhurst Street in Garden Grove, now site of The Promenade at Garden Grove.
 The branch was to measure 28000 sqft.

 In addition to its Santa Ana store, Rankin's had a location in Fullerton at Orangefair Mall from 1958.

 Advertisements promoted the Orangefair branch from May 3 through September, 1959.